 Cardigan Welsh Corgi

 With a "Hi!
 How are you?" expression and sparky personality, a Cardigan Welsh corgi is an immediate charmer.
 He's a lovable favorite among dog owners with active families because of his ability to learn, abundant energy, and eager response to positive reinforcement training.
-People willing to put in the time to to keep their corgis stimulated—offering quality enrichment—is the most compatible type of pet parent for a Cardigan.
+People willing to put in the time to keep their corgis stimulated—offering quality enrichment—is the most compatible type of pet parent for a Cardigan.

 Is a Cardigan the straight-A student of canine academy?
 Maybe!
-With a heritage as a one of the world's most popular herding dogs—he's rather zippy on those itty bitty legs!—he has the stamina and smarts to master just about any trick, sport, or activity you want to try.
+With a heritage as one of the world's most popular herding dogs—he's rather zippy on those itty bitty legs!—he has the stamina and the smarts to master just about any trick, sport, or activity you want to try.

 Cardigan Welsh corgi puppies are pawsitively adorable, and they grow to be handsome, medium-sized adults, averaging 25–38 pounds and standing 10.5–12.5 inches tall at the shoulder.
 One of the primary characteristics of a corgi is a long, sturdy body with stubby, slightly curved legs.
 This means they're part of a line of canines known as the chondrodysplastic breeds, which have an evolutionary gene mutation that created a type of dwarfism.
-As a result, Cardigans are cousins of other long-backed dogs such as Pembroke Welsh corgis, Dachshunds, basset hounds, and Pekingnese.
+As a result, Cardigans are cousins of other long-backed dogs such as Pembroke Welsh corgis, dachshunds, basset hounds, and Pekingnese.

 These dogs have thick, medium-length double coats with an under layer that's usually white and downy-soft and a sleek topcoat of different colors.
 Whether you have a fluffy Cardigan Welsh corgi depends on his breeding.
 Usually family pets have more natural coats, and show dogs are a tad more refined in hair distribution: shorter in the front but longer in the back to form what conformation judges call "pants."